k3po/k3po.dotnet/README.md

 - You can use [NUnit Test Adapter](https://visualstudiogallery.msdn.microsoft.com/6ab922d0-21c0-4f06-ab5f-4ecd1fe7175d) to run the NUnit test
 - Before running the test, make sure that the K3PO server is launched.
 	- The K3PO server launcher (**K3PO.jar**) is available in folder Sample\K3PO-Launcher
+	    - The latest K3PO launcher jar file can be downloaded from [maven cerntral](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22k3po.launcher%22)
 		- TODO: Add detail description regarding how to get the latest version of K3PO launcher from the repository
 	- Use following command to launch K3PO from the Sample\K3PO-Launcher directory
 		- **java -jar K3PO.jar --scriptpath ..\Scripts**